 New Club/Organization Process

-Proposed groups will fill out the New Club/Organization Initial Proposal form on SB Engaged and submit the following information
+Groups seeking recognition must fill out the New Club/Organization Initial Proposal form on SB Engaged and submit the following information:

 Statement of Purpose